-Starting off with a new single from the Hard Cuts EP, "Cages" is a moving power ballad about tackling life on your own, without the love of God: "I went looking for attention/In all the wrong places/I was needing a redemption/And all I got was just cages."
+"Cages," a single from NEEDTOBREATHE's Hard Cuts: Songs from the Hard to Love Sessions, is a moving power ballad about tackling life on your own, without the love of God: "I went looking for attention/In all the wrong places/I was needing a redemption/And all I got was just cages."
 The song resonates with me.
 Whenever I think I know better than God, I fail miserably.
 He's always quick to remind me that I need Him to succeed.

-Galatians 5:1: "It is for freedom that Christ has set us free.
+Galatians 5:1 (NIV): "It is for freedom that Christ has set us free.
 Stand firm, then, and do not let yourselves be burdened again by a yoke of slavery."

 NEEDTOBREATHE's hit single, "Testify," from the 2016 album Hard Love is an invitation to worship God openly and passionately.
 I take this worship song as a call to action to share your testimony with the world.

-2 Timothy 1:8: "So do not be ashamed to testify about our Lord, or ashamed of me his prisoner.
-But join with me in suffering for the gospel, by the power of God."
+2 Timothy 1:8 (NIV): "So do not be ashamed of the testimony about our Lord or of me his prisoner.
+Rather, join with me in suffering for the gospel, by the power of God."

-Psalm 6:2: "Have compassion on me, LORD, for I am weak.
+Psalm 6:2 (NLT): "Have compassion on me, LORD, for I am weak.
 Heal me, LORD, for my bones are in agony."

-Isaiah 41:10: "So do not fear, for I am with you; do not be dismayed, for I am your God.
+Isaiah 41:10 (NIV): "So do not fear, for I am with you; do not be dismayed, for I am your God.
 I will strengthen you and help you; I will uphold you with my righteous right hand."